 Why so many efforts worldwide?
 Because this is a scientific challenge of Nobel prize relevance that will open up entire new opportunities in a wide range of application areas.

-We are convinced that the opportunities offered by the Synthetic Cell for European science, society and industry can be fully exploited only by combining the scientific efforts at European level en by addressing in a united common platform the technological innovation, the benefits and also any concerns that it will imply.
-For this reason, we are seeking to increase our support for a Synthetic Cell FET Flagship.
+We are convinced that the opportunities that building synthetic cells offers for science, society and industry can be fully exploited only by combining the scientific efforts at European level and by addressing together the technological innovations, the benefits and also any concerns that it will imply.